-Glioblastoma, the most common and aggressive malignant form of all primary brain tumours, affects glial cells and accounts for 52% of all brain tissue tumour cases and 20% of all tumours inside the skull.
-About 50% of the patients diagnosed with glioblastoma die within one year, and 90% within three years.
-Temodex has shown a prolonged survival with 9 months in patients with glioblastoma and other malignant astrocytic, oligodendroglial and oligoastrocytic brain tumours.
+Glioblastoma, the most common and aggressive form of all primary brain tumors, affects glial cells and accounts for 52% of all cases of brain tissue tumors and 20% of all tumors inside the skull.
+Approximately 50% of patients diagnosed with glioblastoma die within one year and 90% die within three years.

-Temozolomide, the active pharmaceutical ingredient in Temodex, is an imidazotetrazine derivative of the alkylating agent dacarbazine and is for this reason a drug which is considered to be a prodrug.
-Temozolomide is used for the treatment of several brain cancer forms, e.g., as a second-line treatment for astrocytoma and as a first-line treatment for glioblastoma.
+Temozolomide is an imidazotetrazine derivative of the alkylating agent dacarbazine and is therefore also known as a prodrug.
+Temozolomide is used to treat various forms of brain tumors, such as second-line therapy for astrocytomas and first-line therapy for glioblastomas.
 The therapeutic benefit of temozolomide is due to its ability to alkylate/methylate DNA.
-This alkylation/methylation destroys the DNA and triggers the death of the tumour cells.
-Temozolomide was developed by Malcolm Stevens and his team at Aston University in Birmingham in UK and has been available in the US since 1999, and in other countries since 2000.
+This alkylation/methylation destroys DNA and triggers tumor cell death.
+Temozolomide was developed by Malcolm Stevens and his team at Aston College in Birmingham in the UK and has been available in the US since 1999 and in other countries since 2000.